UDPATE: All slides and videos have been posted on the Spark Summit website, check them out!

 The momentum around Spark innovation continued as attendees spilled into various speaking sessions for developers, data scientists, researchers, and enterprise users.
 Interesting highlights include how BlackRock has built a Spark-based framework for managing data quality tests, Viacom shared their experiences building a just-in-time data warehouse with Databricks, and Novartis presented how they leverage Spark for distributed analytics and interactive visualization of large, high-dimensional screening data.

 If you weren’t able to catch these great talks and the others from this week, the recordings will be available on the Spark Summit website in the coming weeks.
-Slides from Databricks presenters are already available on our website here.

 Coming Soon: Spark Summit San Francisco